How to Fix ERR_CONNECTION_REFUSED?

 This usually points out the fact that the server had refused the connection for one or another reason.
 This could indicate that the browser cannot access the site from its end due to several problems.

-There are several factors could lead to this error:
+Several factors could lead to this error:

 Server Side Issues